kimhellmuthlab/neociteseq_atlas/README.md

 The annotation file can be obtained from the BD Rhapsody WTA reference archive (`RhapRef_Human_WTA_2023-02.tar.gz`):
 [BD Rhapsody WTA Reference Archive](http://bd-rhapsody-public.s3-website-us-east-1.amazonaws.com/Rhapsody-WTA/)

-Only the `.gtf` file is required for this script.
+Only the `.gtf` file is required.
 The full reference archive is not needed unless performing upstream preprocessing.

 ---